What is a Medicaid Waiver?

 Under Colorado’s CDASS program, participants are allocated the funds that would otherwise go towards paying a care provider.
 Participants are then responsible for hiring their own personal care providers.
 Family members, including adult children and spouses, can be hired and receive payment for being caregivers.

 Medicaid tightly regulates the amount that caregivers are paid.
-According to Genworth’s Cost of Care Survey 2019, the average hourly rate for home care in Colorado is $26.00.
-Caregivers paid through Medicaid receive an hourly rate well less than the state average.
+According to Genworth’s Cost of Care Survey 2021, the average hourly rate for home care in Colorado is $33.50.
+Caregivers paid through Medicaid receive an hourly rate, which may be well below the state average.
 At the time of this writing, the minimum amount a caregiver can be paid via CDASS is equivalent to the state’s minimum wage.
 As of January 2023, this is $13.65 an hour ($17.29 in Denver).
 However, depending on the number hours a caregiver works, the pay could be significantly higher.

 Despite the Cash and Counseling name, funds are not provided directly to program participants.
 Instead, Colorado makes use of a financial intermediary.
-At this time, participants can choose between Palco and Public Partnerships Colorado (PPL CO) who makes payments to the care providers approved by the program participant.
+At this time, participants can choose between Palco and Public Partnerships Colorado (PPL CO), who will make payments to the care providers approved by the program participant.

-Asset Transfers - to prevent families from giving away their assets to meet the Medicaid eligibility limit, past asset transfers as far as 5 years preceding one’s Medicaid application date are evaluated.
+Please Note: To prevent families from giving away their assets to meet the Medicaid eligibility limit, past asset transfers as far as 5 years preceding one’s Medicaid application date are evaluated.
 This is called the Medicaid look back period.

 Family members and relatives can be hired to provide most of these services.
 In certain situations, Colorado even permits spouses to receive compensation.

 More information about this statewide program can be found on Colorado’s Department of Health Care Policy and Financing website.
 Individuals currently on Medicaid (Health First Colorado) should contact Single Entry Point (SEP).
 Click here to find your local office.